Ley789/SimpleRayTracer/Thesis/thesis.md

 Normal vectors are unit vectors that are orthogonal to a given surface at a given point.
 In this subsection we show how to calculate normal vectors for the primitives.
+The normal vectors are used to simulate light effects see \autoref{shading-model}.

 ### Sphere normal

-From the sphere definition in section \autoref{sphere} follows that for all points $\vec{p}$ of the sphere holds that $p$ is the normal vector of the surface at position $\vec{p}$.
+From the sphere definition in \autoref{sphere} follows that for all points $\vec{p}$ of the sphere holds that $p$ is the normal vector of the surface at position $\vec{p}$.